aditya10avg/aditya10avg/README.md

 - 👨‍💻 Check out my personal website to know more about me as a person [https://adityavg10.netlify.app/](https://adityavg10.netlify.app/)

-- 💬 Ask me about **Startups and emerging technologies like AR/VR, Quantum Computing, Blockchain.
-(I am more curious about this things)**
+- 💬 Ask me about **Startups and emerging technologies like AR/VR, Quantum Computing, and Blockchain.
+(I am more curious about these things)**

 - 📫 How to reach me **adityavg1005@gmail.com**